What the World Must Know About the Thirteenth Zodiac Sign—Ophiuchus

 In Western astrology, the system works with fixed, unchanging points that keep the zodiac stationary and is marked by the four seasons—spring, summer, autumn, and winter.
 These points are the two solstices and two equinoxes, which happen every single year.

 Vedic astrology, also called sidereal astrology, is primarily practiced in India.
-It does incorporate the precession of the equinoxes, and instead focuses on when the sun exactly moves through each constellation.
+It does not incorporate the precession of the equinoxes, and instead focuses on when the sun exactly moves through each constellation.

 Capricorn: January 20 to February 16